Tips and Tools for Crafting a Multimedia Presentation

 Tableau , for example, is one of the most advanced data visualization tools often used by data scientists and statisticians.
 Power BI is another similar tool that tends to be lower cost for most users and integrates with other Microsoft products.

-Both tools are similar in features in that they provide a variety of visualizations for presenting data in a way that allows your audience to analyze effectively or clearly see important insights.
+Both tools have similar features and provide a variety of visualization options, so you can present data in a way that allows your audience to analyze effectively or clearly see important insights.

 5 Steps for Creating a Multimedia Presentation